Tomball’s Dr. Martha Salazar-Zamora named Superintendent of the Year

 The award program serves as a platform to inspire continued professional growth and acknowledge the exceptional work of these administrators, highlighting their accomplishments and the positive impact they have made on their districts.
 The Superintendent of the Year program has been instrumental in honoring and showcasing the achievement of exemplary administrators who exhibit outstanding leadership, dedication, and a commitment to improving student performance and the quality of education in their districts.
 Superintendents from the state’s more than 1,000 independent school districts are eligible for nomination by their school boards.

 Region 4 Education Service Center (Region 4), located in Houston, is one of 20 service centers established by the Texas Legislature in 1967.
 The purposes of the service centers, as presented in legislation, are to assist school districts in improving student performance, to enable school districts to operate more efficiently and economically, and to implement initiatives assigned by the Legislature or Commissioner of Education.
 The core purpose of Region 4 is to provide excellence in service for children.

-Encompassing seven counties in the upper Texas Gulf Coast area, Region 4 serves 47 independent school districts and 40 open-enrollment charter schools.
-As the largest service center in Texas, Region 4 serves an education community of more than 1.2 million students, more than 100,000 professional educators, and 1,500 campuses.
+Region 4 serves an eight-county area comprising 48 public school districts and 41 open-enrollment charter schools.
+As the largest service center in Texas, Region 4 serves an education community of more than 1.2 million students, more than 165,000 professional educators, and 1,500 campuses.